-It is the policy of the owner/agent to administer its waiting list as required by HUD handbooks and regulations.
-The owner/agent will update the waiting list by removing the names of applicants who are no longer interested in or no longer qualify for the PBRA program.
+It is the policy of the owner/agent to administer its waiting list as required by HUD handbooks/regulations and TDHCA.
+The owner/agent will update the waiting list by removing the names of applicants who are no longer interested in or no longer qualify for the PBRA and/or LIHTC program.